 - By using it as a secondary transducer, it can be used to measure weight, force and pressure etc. The fluid pressure measurement can be done by using a Burdon tube as primary transducer whereas force can be measured by using Load cell as a primary transducer.

-Thanks for reading about lvdt theory, lvdt advantages and disadvantages.
+Thanks for reading about lvdt working principle, lvdt advantages and disadvantages.